 SS: Naturally, choosing colour for a sofa is different than for a plate.
 You live with a sofa for a long time, so the colour needs to have longevity, to be sophisticated and a bit subtle.
 But we still think it’s nice to make a statement, so we have some standout colours in the range, too.
 We also know that interior designers need to have a lot of choice, so there’s also what we call our ‘‘soft black’’ option for those who don’t want colour.

 ColourForm sounds pretty flexible with various textiles, formations, even coloured wood.

 SS: Yes, completely.
 There are different seating components, and you can choose any fabric, colour, and wood combination you like.
 Consumers these days are very used to personalising products, so of course we wanted the whole system to be versatile.
 That said, you can also opt for our own preferences, the ‘‘designers’ choice’’ range.
 People should have the chance to choose, but we also think it’s important to show how we envisage ColourForm.

 How did your collaboration with Herman Miller begin?

 SS: We started working for Maharam a few years ago, designing fabrics that were then used to give a fresh accent to some of Herman Miller’s classic pieces.
 So, then the question naturally arose, why not do our own furniture for Herman Miller?
 For the past two years, we’ve been working on this series.

 Is there more to come?

-Naturally, choosing color for a sofa is different than for a plate.
-You live with a sofa for a long time, so the color needs to have longevity, to be sophisticated and a bit subtle.
+Naturally, choosing colour for a sofa is different than for a plate.
+You live with a sofa for a long time, so the colour needs to have longevity, to be sophisticated and a bit subtle.